MarioLange1983/FanticAnalyzer/README.md

     *   If no service is logged, it tracks toward the first 1,000 km milestone.
     *   Once a full maintenance entry is added, the next due date is calculated by adding the model's specific regular interval to the mileage of that last inspection.
 *   **Manual Transparency:** You can view and edit your entire service history in the **VEHICLE** tab.
 Integrated validation ensures that mileages remain logical (ascending) and dates are accurate.
+*   **Oil Maintenance Tracking:** A dedicated, editable section for **Engine Oil** specifications.
+The app automatically calculates and displays the **oil mileage** (kilometers driven since the last logged service entry where an oil change was performed).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2bbe9390-d1f8-4999-b854-1a1eb23698b0" width="200">